Visa Traveler

 11. Booking non-refundable flight tickets or hotels

 This is technically not a mistake that would directly affect your visa result.
-But it’s a good practice to not book any non-refundable flight tickets or hotels prior to your visa approval.
+But it’s a good practice not to book any non-refundable flight tickets or hotels prior to your visa approval.

 Personal Experience

 A friend of mine booked a non-refundable ticket from India to Brazil.
-His Brazil visa was denied which he wasn’t expecting.
+His Brazil visa was denied, which he wasn’t expecting.
 Since his flight ticket was non-refundable, he couldn’t get a refund for his ticket from the airline.

 Exceptions